Annapurna Base Camp Trek 7 Days

 Most tourists are hesitant to ask even though they want to experience homestay, due to the establishment of Hotels and Lodges for accommodation.
 However, during this ABC trekking, we can manage the overnight stay at a homestay, living like a local, sharing their meal, and much more.
 Keep in mind that this is only possible in lower regions like Ghandruk, Chhomrong, Sinuwa, etc as there are no homestays at higher altitudes.

-Annapurna Base Camp Trek Cost:
+Annapurna Base Camp 7 Days Trek Cost

 Generalizing the demands of the clients, we offer three different packages and encourage you to choose the cost of ABC Trekking yourself.
 The services we offer are:

-If you wish to be in control of your lunch and dinner during your trek, we can offer you the Half Board Service, which includes Breakfast and Tea House accommodation at only 55$ per person a day.
-You will be free from the headaches of ACAP permits, TIMS, and any form of Tourist Service Charge as mentioned in the "What's Included Section?".
-The transportation from Pokhara to the start of the trek Jhinu Danda and after the walk from Siwai to Pokhara.
-An English-speaking, experienced and licensed guide, including all their expenses and insurance.
+If you wish to be in control of your lunch and dinner during your trek, we can offer you the Half Board Service, which includes, Guide, Transportation, required permit, Breakfast, and Tea House accommodation at only 55$ per person a day.
+You will be free from the headaches of ACAP permits, TIMS, Transportation, and any form of Tourist Service Charge as mentioned in the “What's Included” section.

 Additionally, you can add the TIMS and ACAP permits and the Land Transportation before and after the trek in this package.

-The above rates are standard; however, the price range may differ with your plans and special requests.
-We also provide custom itineraries with flexible schedules so you can email us your preferences and plans at [email protected].
+We also provide custom itineraries with flexible schedules so you can email us your preferences and plans at [email protected]

 Annapurna Base Camp Trek | North Nepal Trek